jasonpit/asahi-health-manager/README.md

 - [ ] Compliance checking frameworks
 - [ ] Enterprise management features

-## 📜 License
+## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ### MIT License Summary

 ```
-✅ Commercial use
+Commercial use
-✅ Modification
+Modification
-✅ Distribution
+Distribution
-✅ Private use
+Private use
-❌ Warranty
+No Warranty
-❌ Liability
+No Liability
 ```

-## 🙏 Acknowledgments
+## Acknowledgments

 ### Core Contributors
 - **Development Team**: System architecture and implementation